 - the farmers, to keep the hoards of drought driven grasshoppers at bay, keep everything else sprayed

-So, I’m thinking of moving my bees to Riverton, in the Wind River Valley.
+So, I’m thinking of moving my bees to the Wind River Valley.
 I’ve got family there.
 They are near town, but not in an agricultural area.
-My bees will gain access to water, good forage, and be outside of any pesticide spraying.
-Compared to Casper, Riverton is a beekeeper’s paradise.
+The bees have access to water, good forage, and be outside of any pesticide spraying there.
+Compared to Casper, it’s a beekeeper’s paradise.